Induction hardening--Heat treatment

 Properties of induction hardening include:

 Allows for localized hardening

-Core of the material remains the same
+The core of the material remains the same

-High control over quality
+High control over the quality

 Less distortion than other heating methods like carburizing and flame hardening